MyScript/MyScriptJS/CONTRIBUTING.md

 ## License

-This library is licenced under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0).
+This library is licensed under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0).